What Are the Disorders of Your Thyroid Gland?

 -

-You will take a small oral pill that contains radioactive iodine.
+You will take a small pill by mouth that contains a tiny dose of radioactive iodine for diagnosis.

 -

-You will get another X-ray four hours later then another one 24 hours later.
+You will get two follow-up X-rays: one 4 hours later and another 24 hours later.

-This series of steps helps us plan your treatment before you take another pill of radioactive iodine.
+This series of steps helps us plan your treatment with a higher dose pill of radioactive iodine.
 After you receive treatment, you’ll need to isolate yourself from others for a period of time to avoid exposing them to the radiation.
 Your care team will give you instructions for isolation after treatment.

 Thyroid Cancer Surveillance

 If you have thyroid cancer, your care team may monitor your thyroid nodule with regular blood tests, neck ultrasounds, and fine needle aspiration biopsies.
-These tests check whether the nodule is growing or spreading to your lymph nodes.
+These tests check whether the nodule is growing or spreading to the lymph nodes in your neck.

 Ethanol Ablation